PonyKart/PonyKart-UE4/Ponykart++/README.txt

 # Build instructions :
 - Checkout a branch. master should always work, dev may not always compile successfully.
-- Install the dependencies (use the same compiler for all the dependencies and the project) The dependencies must compiled for a 32bit architecture, because irrKlang is 32bit only.
+- Install the dependencies (use the same compiler toolchain for the dependencies and the project)
-- Compile the project, a Visual Studio 2013 and Code::Blocks project files are provided for Windows and Linux
+- Compile the project, you can generate project files using premake5.
 - Copy the media/ folder in the build/ folder
 - Run from the build/ folder